-We operate out of two camps in the Limpopo which is placed and designed for your comfort.
-Your specie list and timing of the year will determine which camp we will use.
+We operate out of different camps in the Limpopo province which is placed and designed for your comfort.
+Your specie list and timing of the year will determine in which camp you will be hosted.

 Our comfortable and spacious main camp is situated 3 ½ hours drive from Johannesburg International airport in the Limpopo Province near Lephalale or formally Ellisras.
 The camp is in a malaria free area and within comfortable reach of all our surrounding hunting and photographic areas.
 After a long and sometimes hard day out in the bush you can enjoy the welcome of an African fire, the clean swimming pool or if it’s too cold enjoy our air-conditioned lounge with our open and well stocked bar facility and be pampered by our staff.
 This is where you can exchange the day’s events with your friends and fellow travelers.
 You might also feel like sitting in a stand close to camp and watch the animals come to drink at a waterhole nearby.
 Bring your camera along…you might see Giraffe, Zebra or a warthog enjoying a mud bath.

 Our six en-suite rooms are serviced and cleaned daily.
 Yes…you are allowed to leave your clothes on the floor.
 All rooms are fully equipped with hot water showers, flush toilets, very comfortable beds with fresh linen, crisp clean towels and hairdryers.
 All your electrical equipment will work on our system and adapters will be provided for you to make use off.

 Our camp is run by our experienced staff that is eager to cater to our clients every need.
 You shouldn’t plan loose weight on your safari as our well trained chef excels in gourmet meals.
 The area is safe and you can feel free to take a stroll on your own…